jacquelinehouse/.github/profile/README.md

 Jacqueline House is a project dedicated to the radical improvement of the psychedelic experience through novel drug combinations and cutting-edge experience design.

 When we say "radical improvement" we mean it.
 The extent to which we believe our methods have revolutionized the psychedelic experience cannot be overstated.
-The experience that can be achieved using the technologies and methods described herein are profoundly superior to traditional psychedelic experiences.
+The experience that can be achieved using the technologies and methods described here are profoundly superior to traditional psychedelic experiences.

 <img src="JH-room1-2025.10.10.jpg" align="right" width="420"/>